 - vertically oriented fracture line

-In addition to the usual potential non or mal-union and resulting secondary osteoarthritic change, a number of specific complications are encountered from time to time:
+A number of other specific complications are encountered from time to time:

-- this usually involves the proximal portion as a result of blood supply to the scaphoid entering relatively distally.
+- this most commonly involves the proximal portion as a result of arterial supply to the scaphoid entering distally

 - 1. Pines JM, Everett WW.
 Evidence-Based Emergency Care, Diagnostic Testing and Clinical Decision Rules.
 BMJ Books.
 (2011) ISBN:1444357174.
 Read it at Google Books - Find it at Amazon